Completions to Discrete Probability Distributions in Log-linear Models: Completion to the Log-Linear Model

 As $(0,1,-1)\in\ker A_E^T$, we may take $\nu = (0,1,-1,0)$ so that

 As the subset $E$ is not contained in a proper facial set, the boundary $\partial\mathcal{M}_A$, of points where some coordinate is equal to zero, maps to the coordinate axes of $\mathbb{R}_{\ge 0}^E$.
-Contrary to this, the branch locus $B_{A,E}$ maps to the curved boundary of Figure \ref{fig:not-blob}.
+Contrary to this, the singular locus $B_{A,E}$ maps to the curved boundary of Figure \ref{fig:not-blob}.
 The defining equation for this this curve can be obtained via elimination.
-Indeed, the defining ideal of the branch locus is the prime ideal
+Indeed, the defining ideal of the singular locus is the prime ideal

 Using \texttt{Macaulay2} \cite{M2} to eliminate the variables $y$ and $z$, we find that the eliminant of $I(B_{A,E})$ is generated by the single polynomial